 ECSS-E-ST-32-02_0260389

-Vibration testing shall be conducted at the pressure condition corresponding to the maximum predicted vibration environment.
+Vibration testing shall be conducted in accordance with ECSS-E-ST-10-03 at the most critical combination or combinations of pressure condition and vibration environment.

+Adequate coverage of critical criteria (e.g. strength, stability, natural frequencies, cavitation) can necessitate repeating vibration tests at more than one internal pressure.
+In many cases the proof test scopes the structural integrity of the pressurized shell and vibration testing can be performed at a reduced pressure.
+For example, system test at low pressure ('empty tank testing') can be specified.

 ECSS-E-ST-32-02_0260390

 Operational conditions (e.g. fluid density, and filling ratio) shall be taken into account in the test configuration.